The ATLAS Virtual Research Assistant: Real/Galactic Scoring

 \section{Real/Galactic Scoring}

 Placing alerts in our Score Space defined in Figure \ref{fig:score_space} is done by using two binary classifiers: A Real/Bogus and a Galactic/Extra-Galactic classifier.
-Additionally we split our models into \textit{day 1} and \textit{day $N$} models which are trained on the alerts first entering the eyeball list, and those receiving new lightcurve information on subsequent visits, respectively.
-Although a majority of our alerts are classified on day 1 (Figure \ref{fig:when_decisions_made}), this is partially skewed because many alerts are obviously bogus and do not require further data to make a decision.
+Additionally, we differentiate between alerts that are newly added to the eyeball list (day 1) and those which are receiving additional light-curve information on subsequent days by creating \textit{day 1} and \textit{day $N$} models.
+This is motivated by the fact that, although a majority of our alerts are classified on day 1 (Figure \ref{fig:when_decisions_made}), this is partially skewed because many alerts are obviously bogus and do not require further data to make a decision.
 When establishing whether an alert is extra-galactic or galactic, waiting for additional light curve data is not uncommon in eyeballing, and the VRA must be able to use this new information.
+The \textit{day $N$} models are trained on data ranging from day 2 to day 15 and include additional features (see Table \ref{tab:features} and Section \ref{sec:data}) to capture informative ligthcurve evolution that will help our Real and Galactic classifiers.
+Overall we have four binary classifiers: Real, \textit{day 1}; Galactic \textit{day 1}; Real \textit{day N}; Galactic \textit{day N}

 Our classifiers are trained using data taken from the stream and labeled by our eyeballers.
 The labels and notable caveats are described in Section \ref{sec:labels}; the data set and features are described in detail in section \ref{sec:data}; then the training of our models is presented in Section \ref{sec:models}.